Madagascar

 Social sphere

-The island has a fairly active natural focus of the plague, and human diseases occur annually.
-Until 1995, there was a decline in the incidence from several thousand cases of plague in 1924 to a dozen cases in 1995.
-Since 1995, an increase in the incidence has begun again, both among the rural population and among the urban population.
-A serious problem for health services is that Madagascar is characterized by a severe course of bubonic and bubonic septicemic plague, with frequent complications of secondary pulmonary.
-It was also in Madagascar that a strain of the plague pathogen resistant to streptomycin was first isolated.
+The natural incidence of plague is quite active on the island, infecting humans every year; until 1995, the number of cases had decreased from several thousand in 1924 to a dozen in 1995; since 1995, the incidence has begun to increase again, both in rural and urban areas.
+A serious problem for health services is that Madagascar is characterized by a severe course of plague and plague sepsis, with frequent complications of secondary lung disease.
+It was also in Madagascar that the first strain of plague pathogen resistant to streptomycin was isolated.